 So – what should you wear?
 As usual, for men, it's easy.
 A smart suit and tie is the norm but top hat and tails ( black or grey morning dress) is required if you’re in the Royal Enclosure.
 It is also now a stipulation that men must wear a tie.
 No cravats are allowed.
 Black shoes are also stipulated and this year the on-trend look of going without socks is not permitted in any enclosure.
 Bow ties and cravats are also not permitted in the other enclosures.
 The Windsor Enclosure is the only area where men do not need to wear a tie.

 For ladies – it's a whole different matter.
-For ladies entering the Royal Enclosure – there’s rules as to how much flesh is exposed.
+For ladies wanting to know what to wear in the Ascot Royal Enclosure – there are rules as to how much flesh is exposed.
 Not a bad thing as the flat landscape of Ascot often allows a chilly wind to whip up across the course!

-Bear in mind that dresses that are off-the-shoulder, bardot neckline, halter-neck or have spaghetti straps or straps thinner than one inch are not considered suitable.
+Bear in mind that dresses that are off-the-shoulder, bardot neckline, halter-neck or have spaghetti straps or straps thinner than one inch are not considered suitable unless you are in the Windsor Enclosure.
 Plastic or see-through type straps are also a no. Miniskirts are also frowned on as is exposing your midriff!
 Shorts are a definite no-no.

-The answer is a formal outfit – dress and bolero jacket ideally.
+The answer is a formal outfit – dress and bolero jacket or a fantastic dress.
 It is advisable to go to a special occasion boutique to find such outfits.
 If you buy from the high street, you run the risk of seeing lots of other women in the same dress as you.
 Nightmare!

-Check out modern special occasion designers such as John Charles, Condici, Cabotine, Zeila, Linea Raffaelli and Dress Code.
+Check out modern special occasion designers such as John Charles, Linea Raffaelli, Sonia Peña, Michaela Louisa, Frank Lyman and Atom Label.
 Veromia Occasions are also doing some stunning standalone dresses which tick all the boxes for the Royal Ascot dress code.
-Spanish designer Carla Ruiz offers some fabulous fashionable yet formal looks with some great frock coats and dresses ideal for Royal Ascot.
-And new to the UK for 2018 is Sara Ruiz, a stunning Spanish label which offers some gorgeous standalone dresses with sleeves.
+Spanish designer Carla Ruiz offers some fabulous on trend looks with some great dresses and jacket suits ideal for Royal Ascot.

 Not only will these outfits tick all the dress regulation boxes but will also look fantastic with a hat or headpiece – another essential part of the Ascot attire.
 Note that a hat or "substantial" fascinator with a solid base of at least four inches across must be worn in the Royal Enclosure.
 Just a few feathers on your head will not do so consider hatinators – a hybrid between a hat and a fascinator.
-Designers such as Vivien Sheriff (the Duchess of Cambridge wears a lot of her headpieces ) and Snoxell Gwyther make some amazing head-wear and these are often colour-co-ordinated to special occasion outfits.
+Designers such as Snoxell Gwyther and Suzanne Bettley make some amazing head-wear and these are often colour-co-ordinated to special occasion outfits.
 This year there is a stipulation that hats and fascinators must be worn at all times in The Queen Anne Enclosure and The Village Enclosure.